cfrioux/MeneTools/README.md

     scope               Get producible metabolites in a metabolic network, starting from seeds.
-    seed                Get metabolites from exchange reactions in a metabolic network.
+    seed                Get metabolites from exchange reactions in a metabolic network. scope_inc           Get the steps of the network expansion to produce either targets or all the producible compounds, starting from seeds.

 Requires Clingo and clyngor package: "pip install clyngor clyngor-with-clingo"